Rates:

 Oh yes!
 Please ask us for more details on special Diving Yachts.
 These captain and crews are excellent, patient and very knowledgeable PADI SCUBA certified Diving Instructors & Masters and can certify you to be a PADI Open Water Diver during your Diving Holidays.
 If you have never tried scuba diving and can’t wait to try?
 Blow your first bubbles while trying out a Resort Course or Discover Scuba Course!
 There is nothing more exciting than a jump into warm waters of the beautiful Caribbean Sea directly off your yacht and enjoy an aquarium-like dive without the hustle and bustle of the crowd.
 Rendezvous diving is almost always offered off of non- dive yachts.
 Ask us!

-Note: In the Caribbean Islands further south of St. Bart’s and in the Mediterranean, you may only be allowed to dive with a local dive operator!
+Note: In the Caribbean Islands further south of St. Bart’s and in the Mediterranean, you may only be allowed to dive with a local dive operator! as in Greece or Croatia.
 Whereas the Virgin Islands are considered to be the ultimate diving paradise and you dive off your yacht!

 24. Are little sailors and small children on-board OK?